Ann Moore (impostor): Life

-In the summer of 1812, Alexander Henderson (1780–1863) Physician to the Westminster General Dispensary, wrote an able Examination of the imposture, showing the inconsistencies and absurdities of the woman's statements, and the curious parallel between the case and that of Anna M. Kinker, a girl of Osnabrück, who practised a similar imposture in Germany in 1800.
+In the summer of 1812, Alexander Henderson (1780–1863), Physician to the Westminster General Dispensary, wrote an able Examination of the imposture, showing the inconsistencies and absurdities of the woman's statements, and the curious parallel between the case and that of Anna M. Kinker, a girl of Osnabrück, who practised a similar imposture in Germany in 1800.
 Henderson reported that Ann claimed to have not eaten solid food for "upwards of five years" and had not drunk liquid for four years.
 She claimed that she did not pass urine or any other matter.

 In 1813, Ann reluctantly agreed to another watch, this time supervised by local writer and clergyman Legh Richmond.
 She was reportedly reluctant to participate, and particularly objected to the regular weigh-ins.
-The watch began on 21 April 1813, by 30 April 1813, Moore was visibly emaciated and feverish, and her daughter was forced to stop the study.
+The watch began on 21 April 1813; by 30 April 1813, Moore was visibly emaciated and feverish, and her daughter was forced to stop the study.

 Further investigation of Moore's bedsheets showed evidence of excreta and fluids.

 She initially stood by her story, but later recanted.
-Evidence suggested her daughter had been smuggling in food via various means, including by putting a towel soaked with broth over her mother's mouth and conveyed food from her mouth to her mother's while kissing her.
+Evidence suggested her daughter had been smuggling in food via various means, including by putting a towel soaked with broth over her mother's mouth and conveying food from her mouth to her mother's while kissing her.

 She died a few months afterwards, aged 53 years.

 Some modern historians view her actions as an early form of social protest, while others view it as simple fraud.